Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 For more yang energy in your kitchen, add more electronic devices on your counters.
 Add warm accent colors.
 Need more color?
 Reinstall windows with stained glass.

 The cabinets should have rounded knobs.
-Your cabinets and storage should be in earth tones and clean of stains or mess.
+Your cabinets and storage should be in earth tones and clean of stains.
 Dishes shouldn't be left in the sink.
 The fridge should be organized and cleaned regularly.
 Clean with natural products like lemons or vinegar.

 A Taurus kitchen should have in stock: